 BSS Transition Management Query frame format

+TGbe editor: Modify first paragraph of subclause 9.6.13.8 BSS transition management Query frame as follows:

-The BSS Transition Management Query frame (#2568)is transmitted to request or provide information on BSS transition candidate APs.
+The BSS Transition Management Query frame (#2568)is transmitted to request or provide information on BSS transition candidate APs or AP MLDs.
 The format of the BSS Transition Management Query frame Action field(#2568) is shown in Figure 9-922 (BSS Transition Management Query frame Action field(#2568) format).

 TGbe editor: Modify fifth paragraph of subclause 9.6.13.8 BSS transition management Query frame as follows:

 The BSS Transition Candidate List Entries field contains zero or more Neighbor Report elements, as described in 9.4.2.36 (Neighbor Report element).
-The Neighbor Report elements are collected by the STA as part of its scanning procedures and provided to the AP as described in 11.21.7.2 (BSS transition management query).
+The Neighbor Report elements are collected by the STA or non-AP MLD as part of its scanning procedures and provided to the AP or AP MLD as described in 11.21.7.2 (BSS transition management query) and 35.3.X (BSS transition management for MLDs).
 The length of the BSS Transition Candidate List Entries field in a BSS Transition Management Query frame is limited by the maximum MMPDU size (see 9.3.3.1 (Format of (PV0) Management frames(#4614))).

 BSS Transition Management Request frame format